friesentyler/Drivetime-Car-Store/CLCProjectOverview.md

 # CLC Project Overview

 ## 1. A detailed write-up describing what domain and products will be managed by the application.

--The DriveTime app is a Java-based system for managing new and used car sales.
-This application will handle activities such as CRUD operations, managing used/new car sales, vehicle information, and general -reporting.
+The DriveTime app is a Java-based system for managing new and used car sales.
+This application will handle activities such as CRUD operations, managing used/new car sales, vehicle information, and general reporting.
 The products will have certain variables that determine what they are.

--Make: The car manufacturer or brand (e.g., Toyota, Ford, BMW).
+- Make: The car manufacturer or brand (e.g., Toyota, Ford, BMW).
--Model: The specific model of the car (e.g., Corolla, Mustang, X5).
+- Model: The specific model of the car (e.g., Corolla, Mustang, X5).
--Year: The year the car was manufactured.
+- Year: The year the car was manufactured.
--Color: The color of the car.
+- Color: The color of the car.
--ID: (Vehicle Identification Number): A unique identifier for each vehicle.
+- ID: (Vehicle Identification Number): A unique identifier for each vehicle.
--Mileage: The total distance the car drives (important for used cars).
+- Mileage: The total distance the car drives (important for used cars).
--Price: The sale price of the car.
+- Price: The sale price of the car.
--Condition: Whether the car is new or used.
+- Condition: Whether the car is new or used.
--Car Type: The type of car (e.g., sedan, SUV, truck, coupe).
+- Car Type: The type of car (e.g., sedan, SUV, truck, coupe).
--Fuel Type: The type of fuel used (e.g., gasoline, electric, hybrid).
+- Fuel Type: The type of fuel used (e.g., gasoline, electric, hybrid).
--Warranty: Applicable only to new cars, including the duration and coverage details.
+- Warranty: Applicable only to new cars, including the duration and coverage details.